infosimples/anti_captcha/README.md

 *Parameters:*

 - `website_key`: the site key for the hCatpcha.
-- `website_url`: the URL of the page with the hCaptcha challenge.
+- `website_url`: the URL of the page with the challenge.
 - `proxy_type`: optional parameter.
 Proxy connection protocol.
 - `proxy_address`: optional parameter.
 The proxy address.
 - `proxy_port`: optional parameter.
 The proxy port.